steem/qwp/README.md

 * page template
 * CRUD UI template

-UI template is based on jquery and bootstrap, you can change it other UI framework easily.
-Please ref [API doc](https://github.com/steem/qwp/blob/master/doc) for more information.
+Current UI solution is for quick development for admin portal.
+Feel free to fork and provide other type of UI solution.

+## Documentation
+Guides and the API reference are located in the [docs](https://github.com/steem/qwp/blob/master/doc) directory.

 ## License
 Copyright (c) 2005-2016 Steem & The qwp Licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php).